-Market or fair values of the property are set in accordance with the responsibilities for decision-making on lending, and form an integral part of the lending decision.
+Market or fair values of the property are set in accordance with the respective lending authority, and form an integral part of the lending decision.

 Valuation reports are used for propertyrelated collateral.
 The provisions of Article 208 (3) of the CRR are complied with during the valuation.
 The property's market or fair values are subjected to a defined internal monitoring and review process: